reallyenglish/noah-freebsd-template/README.md

-cloudstack 2.2.x, which is EoLed by citrix. although most of things that need to be done to create a FreeBSD template are common between 2.2.x and newer versions, there might be differences. an example is meta-data URL. newer cloudstack still supports old URL but no one would not be surprised if they drop backward compatibility. templates created by the script may, or may not, work on newer cloudstack.
+cloudstack 2.2.x, which is EoLed by citrix. although most of things that need to be done to create a FreeBSD template are common between 2.2.x and newer versions, there might be differences. an example is meta-data URL. newer cloudstack still supports old URL but no one would be surprised if they drop backward compatibility. templates created by the script may, or may not, work on newer cloudstack.